 Conditions We Treat

-On occasion the renewal process of the lining of the digestive tract creates an outgrowth of tissue referred to as a polyp that can extend out into the empty space within the stomach, small intestine, or colon.
+A polyp is an outgrowth of tissue that can extend out into the empty space within the stomach, small intestine, or colon.
 Polyps can generally be divided into two groups: hamartomas and adenomas.

-Familial adenomatous polyposis, is an inherited colorectal cancer syndrome characterized by the development of polyps.
-FAP can be passed from one generation to the next by a specific error or mutation in the genetic code of the APC gene.
+Familial adenomatous polyposis (FAP) is an inherited colorectal cancer syndrome characterized by the development of polyps.
+FAP can be passed from one generation to the next.

 Hereditary nonpolyposis colorectal cancer, often called HNPCC or Lynch Syndrome, is an inherited cancer syndrome that affects the digestive tract, reproductive tract and other major organs.
 People with Lynch Syndrome have an increased risk of cancers of the stomach, small intestine and liver.

 Juvenile polyposis syndrome is an inherited condition that is characterized by the development of hamartomatous polyps throughout the digestive tract.
 Most juvenile polyps are benign (noncancerous), but on occasion, these polyps can become cancerous.